KeplerGO/pyke/README.md

 ## Installation with PyRAF

-To install PyKE within PyRAF one may follow the instructions in the astroconda-iraf channel: http://astroconda.readthedocs.io/en/latest/installation.html#legacy-software-stack-with-iraf
+To install PyKE within PyRAF, one may follow the instructions in the astroconda-iraf channel: http://astroconda.readthedocs.io/en/latest/installation.html#legacy-software-stack-with-iraf

 After that, run the following commands on your favorite terminal: